-Each week there is one hour timetabled for the teaching of History/Geography.
-The History/Geography lesson is split into two parts: information gathering and information processing.
+Each week there is one hour timetabled for the teaching of History / Geography.

+The History / Geography lesson is split into two parts - information gathering and information processing.

-Information Gathering:
+Information Gathering

 This part of the lesson is prepared so that pupils, as much as possible, gather the relevant knowledge themselves.
-Pupils are encouraged to interact with the information source in some way for example by:
+Pupils are encouraged to interact with the information source in some way, for example by:

-- highlighting and annotating the text
+- Highlighting and annotating the text

-- making notes from a video
+- Making notes from a video

-- summarising information from a book or other resource
+- Summarising information from a book or other resource

-- researching the facts using ICT
+- Researching the facts using ICT

-- answering questions about an information source (verbal or written)
+- Answering questions about an information source (verbal or written)

-Information Processing:
+Information Processing

 This part of the lesson enables the pupils to interact with the information developing skills that can be transferred to other subjects.
-This is the most important part of the lesson as it develops the pupils' ability to reason.
+This is the most important part of the lesson as it develops the pupil's ability to reason.

 The pupils are required to process the information gleaned from the reading text in some way e.g. to rank, organise, sort, summarise.
-We aim to develop the pupils' skills of:
+We aim to develop the pupil's skills of:

 - Interpreting making predictions

 - Sifting and sorting

 - Paraphrasing repeating information in a different way

 - Prioritising choosing or rejecting information by deciding how useful it is

-- Reasoning and think logically
+- Reasoning and thinking logically

 - Comparing and contrasting

-- Making judgments about information e.g. weighing up strengths and weaknesses
+- Making judgements about information e.g. weighing up strengths and weaknesses

 - Considering alternative interpretations

-- · Classify and sequencing
+- Classify and sequencing

 - Constructing an argument

 - Drawing inferences, making deductions

 - Evaluating the information source

-Books will show a range of skills being developed in a variety of ways, e.g.
+Books will show a range of skills being developed in a variety of ways, for example:

-- fact files
+- Fact files

-- art interpreting information to create e.g. a labelled diagram of a pyramid
+- Art interpreting information to create (e.g. a labelled diagram of a pyramid)

-- diary entries
+- Diary entries

-- investigations
+- Investigations

-- mind maps
+- Mind maps

-- cloze procedures
+- Cloze procedures

-- creating top-trumps
+- Creating Top-trumps

-- creating period menus etc
+- Creating period menus etc.

-- labelling/creating maps
+- Labelling / creating maps

-- graphs
+- Graphs